 How Does It Work?

 Floater vitreolysis is an outpatient procedure that can take as little as 5 minutes or up to half an hour, depending on the number of floaters.
 The YAG laser is used to essentially vaporize the floaters in your eye.
 To start, your surgeon will dilate your pupil and administer numbing eye drops.
 A special contact lens for treating floaters is placed on the eye.
-The laser is then focused to a 6-micron thick spot on the cornea, carefully aimed at the target floater.
+The laser is then focused on a 6-micron thick spot on the cornea, carefully aimed at the target floater.
 The laser may also be aimed at the floater’s attachments so that the floater will be repositioned to a different part of the eye.
 This disruption helps the eye absorb any remaining particles.
 Your surgeon will then use the YAG laser to vaporize big floaters but may need to leave small floaters that cannot be safely aimed at.

 There is no incision or discomfort during this procedure.
 There will be no restrictions on activities after the procedure.
 Not all floaters can be vaporized in one sitting, so you may need a second treatment to achieve desired results.